 - Average over $20,000 per flip on over 60 houses.

-1. Market Selection
+1. Market selection

 Needless to say, I didn’t make a killing on that deal.
 But even so, I survived, got almost all my principal back, and lived to see another day.
-Many high tech speculators only dream of getting out that well.
+Many tech speculators only dream of getting out that well.

-2. Asset Selection
+2. Asset selection

 You can overpay or overspend on upgrades for a property.
 You can buy an asset with structural problems.
 You can fall in love with the style of a home and overestimate its resale value.
 All of these are forms of speculation.

-- I over-spent on upgrades for a home I recently flipped.
-Rehab budget was $80K, but we went overboard finishing the basement and more, and spent over $100K.
-The damage: I made $16k profit rather than the $40K or so we hoped for.
+- Overspending on upgrades for a home you’re flipping.
+The rehab budget was $80,000, but after finishing the basement and more, you spent over $100,000.
+The damage: Making $16,000 profit rather than the $40,000 or so you had hoped for.

 My friend Mike made his first foray into rental real estate after college in the late ’80s.
 He and his three friends went in on a Bay Area house that had doubled (or tripled?) in price over the previous years.
 Five bedrooms for $500,000 sounds cheap for San Fran today; however, that was pricey three decades ago.
 But they felt secure in knowing how fast prices were climbing.